Padlock and banking icons above a man using a laptop, representing supplier failure insurance

 • Who It Reimburses: Your business or the customer.

-• Why Tour Operators and Travel Agencies Need It: Protect against the financial collapse of airlines.
+• Why Tour Operators and Travel Agencies Need It: It protects against the financial collapse of airlines.

 What are the Benefits of Supplier Failure Insurance?